What’s the difference between blond vs. blonde? Why do we use two different nouns and adjectives for fair hair color?

-Most importantly, avoid words that use the now old fashioned feminine suffix of ess.
-Most common words dropped this suffix a long time ago.
+Most importantly, avoid words that use the now old-fashioned feminine suffix of ess.

-The only possible exception is a princess.
+The only possible exception that remains is a princess.
 Maybe this is due to an attachment the world still has to Princess Diana.

-But more likely, no matter how hard you try, it is that the word prince simply doesn’t work for a woman.
+But more likely, no matter how hard you try, the word prince simply doesn’t work for a woman.

 Perhaps it is time for new neutral vocabulary for royalty.